Octets/SeaGoatVision/README.md

 Description:

-Capravision is a vision server to execute filter on picture.
+SeaGoatVision is a vision server to execute filter on picture.

 - Manage multiple client
 - Run filterchain